getsolus/solus-site.github.io/content/blog/2026/05/clearing-up-the-fog/index.md

 ## Should I do anything?

 - For contributors: You can consent to the license change by the methods mentioned above.
-We need your consent for this change to happens.
+We need your consent for this change to happen.
 - For regular users and non-contributors: You **don't** have to do anything.
 This project doesn't affect your daily use of Solus.

 ## Conclusion